-This covers Draph characters who are recruitable through the gacha or special events of Granblue Fantasy.
+This covers Draph characters who are recruitable through the gacha or special events.

 - Bizarre Sexual Dimorphism: While male Draphs are usually obviously huge and hulking men, female Draphs are rather petite in comparison.
 They're generally the second smallest after Harvins, even.
 When it gets depicted to "human" standards in the anime, Narmaya is at the same height◊ as Gran's abdomen, despite being older than him.

 - Boobs of Steel: Their shortstack frames hide a good deal of strength as typically they go about using heavier weapons or power-based martial arts compared to other races' females.

 - Cleavage Window: Female Draphs usually have their cleavage exposed as a form of fanservice to go along with their stacked chests.

 - Elemental Powers: Draph characters have an almost overwhelming tendency to be either Fire or Earth element; more than sixty perfect of all playable Draph units (counting alts) are one of those two elements.
 Conversely, there are a grand total of two Wind Draph characters, and while there are six water Draph units total, precisely one of them is "natively" Water (Izmir), with the others all being alternate versions of some fasion, usually Summer variants.

 - Horned Humanoid: Their racial trait are their horns which come in various shapes and sizes.

 - Pointy Ears: Like all non-human races, they have these.

 - Situational Sword: The stats of Draph characters can be significantly boosted by the Axe, Katana, and Sword variants of the Bahamut weapons.